 Believe it or not, there is still a window of opportunity to make sure you are ready for this Holiday Season.
 Just think back to last year's peak season for a moment.
 Can you and your business afford to have Round 2 (and for some of you it may be Round 10 or 12) of the issues that you faced in past peak seasons?
 You may have completed a brief post Holiday Season review of what worked and what needs to change in your operations.
 Dust off that document and review with management the outlined issues that occurred last year and the ones that still need to be addressed.
 This should be done before any other areas are assessed and tackled.

 We all know we’re coming out of a tough business climate.
 With many companies ramping up for fall and holiday seasons, there is an urgent need to increase productivity and reduce costs without having to make major capital purchases to do so.
 Here are some supply chain strategies to reduce your cost per order, increase capacity without expansion, and improve service levels in your supply chain logistics.
-The source of this information is experience gained in our supply chain consulting work with multichannel companies, as well as from the Supply Chain Summit.
+The source of this information is experience gained in our supply chain consulting work with multichannel companies.

 Perform an Operational Audit